Tyson Foerster

-Tyson Foerster (born January 18, 2002) is a Canadian professional ice hockey right wing for the Philadelphia Flyers of the National Hockey League (NHL).
+Tyson Foerster (born January 18, 2002) is a Canadian professional ice hockey player who is a right winger for the Philadelphia Flyers of the National Hockey League (NHL).
 The Flyers selected him in the first round, 23rd overall, of the 2020 NHL entry draft.

 Early life

 Foerster was born January 18, 2002, in Alliston, Ontario, to Glen and Sheri Foerster.
 He was inspired to play ice hockey by his older brother Dawson, and Glen Foerster built a basement floor hockey rink for his children.
 Foerster would also assist his grandparents with their sheep farm, building his strength by stacking bales of hay.
 In his final season of minor ice hockey with the Barrie Jr. Colts, Foerster had 20 goals and 61 points in 34 games.
 He also appeared in five OHL Cup games, recording five goals and nine points.

 Playing career

 Junior

 The Barrie Colts of the Ontario Hockey League (OHL) selected Foerster in the third round, 55th overall, of the 2018 OHL Priority Selection, and he signed with the team that September.
 He scored his first junior ice hockey goal on October 7, as part of Barrie's 4–2 win over the Kingston Frontenacs.
 During his second season, Foerster recorded six points against the Mississauga Steelheads setting of a point streak through 13 straight games which included six consecutive multi-point efforts.
 National Hockey League (NHL) scouts noted he showed stark improvement in play and goal scoring, setting career-highs in both goals and assists.
 Foerster described himself as a "shoot first player with a strong playmaking ability."